 The aim of the Family Therapy Section is to offer to professionals who are working with families and couples throughout the world a containing forum to communicate by exchanging experience, sharing expertise and expressing reflections on clinical, theoretical, social as well as cultural issues of family therapy and family dynamics

-The Family Therapy Section runs an online discussion list, which is currently open to both IAGP members and non-members.
+The Family Therapy Section runs an online discussion list.
 For further details, please click here.

 (FORMERLY GROUP ANALYSIS)